 - Alterations and cancellations

-Credits are valid for 12 months (credits unused at the end of this time are forfeited) and can be used to pay for:
+Camping credits are valid for 12 months (credits unused at the end of this time will expire) and can be used to pay for:

 Camping credits do not guarantee or reserve a place at camping areas as bookings are subject to availability.
 Customers with credits must have a valid camping permit before setting up camp.

 About the ParksQ system